Crowdfunding might just be the thing you need to turn your business idea into reality.

 #6 Funding Societies

-Small businesses that are looking to tap into peer-to-peer (P2P) lending can consider Funding Societies.
+Funding Societies allow small businesses to tap into peer-to-peer (P2P) lending.
 As the biggest and most well-funded P2P lending platform in the Southeast Asia region, Funding Societies lets SMEs crowdfund an array of business loans right in the heart of Singapore.
 Some examples include business term loans and invoice financing.

 In exchange, they’ll have to pay their investors interest on their loans.
 Just a heads up, SMEs with good credit rating can expect to secure business loans ranging from $5,000 to $1.5 million through Funding Societies.